ocaml/RFCs/rfcs/modular_io.md

 which takes a byte slice and returns how many bytes were read, `0` indicating end of input.
 This interface doesn't expose the underlying buffer  and instead imitates the lower level posix APIs.

-The problem of this interface is that it makes some functions quite awkward to write.
+The problem of this interface is that it makes some functions quite awkward to write, and hurts compositionality.
 An interesting alternative is [rust's `BufRead` interface](https://doc.rust-lang.org/std/io/trait.BufRead.html).
 In OCaml, that corresponds roughly to: